-Activity 1.3 Support to agricultural livelihoods rehabilitation through grants and/or in-kind distributions for small scale agricultural production and processing- in the previous reporting period the project had initiated consultations with local administrations in Syunik and Gegharkunik regions through field visits, which continued in this period as well.
+Activity 1.3 Support to agricultural livelihoods rehabilitation through grants and/or in-kind distributions for small scale agricultural production and processing- in the previous reporting periods the project had initiated consultations with local administrations in Syunik and Gegharkunik regions through field visits.
 As a result, local administration officials collaboratively participated and supported project activities concerning provision of small agricultural and non-agricultural grants.
 Likewise, local administration representatives participated in mini grants selection as committee members, provided expert advice, reviewed beneficiary lists, if relevant.

 As mentioned in the previous reporting period, the fodder distribution process to DPs and most vulnerable populations in Syunik and Gegharkunik areas has been progressing in close synergy with other UNDP projects and FAO as well.
 Need assessment and subsequent lists of beneficiaries in both regions with their specific needs and required quantities were identified with support from FAO and local administrations.
 87 households (mainly DPs, as well as vulnerable host families) who have a maximum of 5-6 cows were selected.
 The selection criteria and implementation methods were based on an already successfully implemented WFP modality.
-69 of the selected households were from Syunik, and 18 from Gegharkunik regions.
-The project acquired the necessary amount of fodder (about 122 tons) through a competitive tender, identified delivery companies and resolved necessary technical and administrative issues, and provided beneficiaries with fodder sufficient for at least three months.
+The project acquired the necessary amount of fodder (about 122 tons) through a competitive tender and provided beneficiaries with fodder sufficient for at least three months.
 Thanks to this intervention the households were able to preserve their livestock through harsh winter and early spring months, contributing to the rehabilitation of their agricultural livelihoods.
-The links to appropriate communication materials on this endeavour are attached to this report as "Annex 1 Comms and Visibility".

 For informative decision making for the agricultural small grants provision component, the project staff conducted several meetings and discussions with local municipal and regional authorities (through field visits as well), residents, active regional NGOs and organizations, other counterparts, projects, experts.
-Based on this, in the previous reporting period the project prepared and rolled out a call for grant support to the agricultural livelihoods.
+Based on this, in the previous reporting periods the project prepared and rolled out a call for grant support to the agricultural livelihoods.
 To this end, 3 local NGOs (Goris Women resource Center, "Partnership and teaching NGO, Vardenis Youth For Change) were identified and selected to coordinate the project support to agricultural livelihoods in the target regions.
 These local CSOs, conducted their own needs assessments, also used their own data and the lists in local administrations to successfully identify the need among DPs in the target areas.
-In addition, they used comparative data, conducted field and home visits, interviews and evaluation of potential beneficiaries to identify, formed relevant evaluation committees (including representatives from local administrations, UNDP, local agricultural experts, other CSOs) and preliminarily selected around 45 beneficiaries for mini agricultural grants (overwhelmingly from displaced population) and 18 beneficiaries for small agricultural grants in Goris, Kapan and Vardenis areas.
-In this reporting period the partner CSOs started provision of mini agricultural grants and conducting relevant business mentoring and training with selected agricultural livelihoods.
-In the upcoming months these organizations will complete the provision of grant support to agricultural livelihoods.
+In addition, they used comparative data, conducted field and home visits, interviews and evaluation of potential beneficiaries to identify, formed relevant evaluation committees, and selected 49 beneficiaries for mini agricultural grants (overwhelmingly from displaced population) and 18 beneficiaries for small agricultural grants in Goris, Kapan and Vardenis areas.
+In this reporting period the partner CSOs provided the mini agricultural grants and conducted relevant business mentoring and training with selected agricultural livelihoods.